lexibank/tlopo/out/vol1/chapter6.md

 ## 3.7.
 Wrapping prior to oven-cooking

-Two similar terms for wrapping food for cooking (baking or roasting), POc &ast;kapu(t), &ast;kaput-i- and POc &ast;kopu, have been reconstructed.
-[Mills](../references.md#source-Mills1981) ([1981](../references.md#source-Mills1981) :73) has proposed PMP &ast;kaput 'close, cover', while [Blust](../references.md#source-Blust1986) ([1986](../references.md#source-Blust1986):45) gives a gloss of 'tie or clasp together' for an identical PMP reconstruction.
+Two similar terms for wrapping food for cooking (baking or roasting), POc _&ast;kapu(t)_, _&ast;kaput-i-_ and POc _&ast;kopu_, have been reconstructed.
+[Mills](../references.md#source-Mills1981) ([1981](../references.md#source-Mills1981): 73) has proposed PMP _&ast;kaput_ 'close, cover', while [Blust](../references.md#source-Blust1986) ([1986](../references.md#source-Blust1986):45) gives a gloss of 'tie or clasp together' for an identical PMP reconstruction.
 Oceanic reflexes indicate two distinct terms, although there may have been some blending of meaning in daughter languages.
 Lichtenberk suggests that the two POc terms may have referred to different ways of wrapping food; [Firth](../references.md#source-Firth1957) ([1957](../references.md#source-Firth1957)), for instance, gives four terms for different ways of wrapping food in Tikopia.
-From the glosses below, it seems possible that &ast;kapu(t), &ast;kaput-i- referred to covering (as an earth oven is covered), whilst &ast;kopu referred to the wrapping of the food in bundles.
+From the glosses below, it seems possible that _&ast;kapu(t)_, _&ast;kaput-i-_ referred to covering (as an earth oven is covered), whilst &ast;kopu referred to the wrapping of the food in bundles.
 For both terms, reflexes indicate wider reference than to food alone.
 In Polynesia they have come to refer more specifically to clothing or blankets.

 <table>
 <tr>